Who's Your Caddy?

 Who's Your Caddy? is a 2007 American comedy film directed by Don Michael Paul and starring Big Boi, Lil Wayne, Andy Milonakis, Faizon Love, Terry Crews, Tony Cox, Jeffrey Jones and Jesper Parnevik.
 It is the first film produced by Robert L. Johnson's Our Stories Films studio.

-The film was released on July 27, 2007, in the United States to universally negative reviews and was a box office failure.
+The film was released by Metro-Goldwyn-Mayer and The Weinstein Company on July 27, 2007.
+It received negative reviews and grossed $5.7 million against a $7 million budget.

 Plot

 When hip-hop star Christopher "C-Note" Hawkins (Big Boi) is denied membership into an exclusive Carolina Pines Country Club, he comes up with a cunning plan that will oblige the country club to allow his acceptance.
 C-Note purchases property that contains land from the 17th hole and bribes the country club for a membership in exchange for his land.
 The rest of the movie's plot revolves around the club members and their efforts to get C-Note kicked out, while he disrupts the club's atmosphere.